Symptoms of Dehydration in Elderly People

 Why Choose the Villas at San Bernardino?

 Apart from that, we also offer socialization among the elderly peers, so you or your loved ones can remain truly healthy and happy.
 After all, no man is an island, and it is depressing to live alone with no daily human interaction.
-Contact us today so we can help you book your tour to learn more about our facilities.
+Contact us today so we can help you book your tour of our retirement home in San Bernardino and to learn more about our facilities.
 We are looking forward to seeing you or your loved one.